 So, you’ve decided that despite my warnings, you need to paint in cold weather.
 Okay, brave soul!
 I’ve done it before and you can too, it just takes more careful planning and prep.
 None of these are foolproof ideas and you can still end up with problems if everything doesn’t go just right.
 I’ll say it again that you should wait for warmer weather, but if you can’t wait, here’s what I would do:

-1. Check the surface – The air outside may be warming up a bit, but that doesn’t mean the surface you’re going to paint is warm yet.
+2. Check the Surface – The air outside may be warming up a bit, but that doesn’t mean the surface you’re going to paint is warm yet.
 Make sure the surface is warm enough to accept paint ~50°F. If the air temp is over 50°F but the surface is still cold, use a hairdryer or heat gun to warm the surface up a bit.
-Don’t cook the existing paint off!
-Just warm it up to the touch.
+Don’t cook the existing paint off, just warm it up to the touch.
 Paint goes on best between 70°F and 80°F, so it won’t take much applied heat to bring the temp up.

 4. Use Additives – Paint gets thicker in colder weather which makes it harder to work with and get an even coat.
 The best way to counter this problem is by using the proper additives.
 Use Floetrol for water-based paints and Penetrol for oil-based paints.
 Follow the instructions for how much to add to your paint and these additives will keep things flowing properly.